Jake Roberts: Final feuds and departure (1991–1992)

 In early to mid-1991, Roberts engaged in a feud with Earthquake who "squashed" Damien with a pair of Earthquake splashes during their match on the April 27 (taped March 26) edition of WWF Superstars of Wrestling.
 In reality, Roberts' bag contained hamburger meat intended to look like a snake and a small mechanical device to depict movement, Roberts said in several shoot interviews that he wanted to be tied up in the ring ropes while Earthquake squashed Damien, because the original plan was for Roberts to be knocked out of the ring and not let him see it.
 The feud was advanced when, several weeks later, Earthquake appeared on WWF Prime Time Wrestling and served "Quakeburgers" to co-host Lord Alfred Hayes and Vince McMahon, later claiming that the meat was ground from Damien's carcass, which prompted McMahon to angrily knock the burger tray out of Earthquake's hands.
 Roberts later introduced a new snake, Damien's "big brother" Lucifer.
 Roberts and Earthquake feuded throughout most of late-spring and into the summer.
 Roberts defeated Earthquake on July 1, at Madison Square Garden with a DDT.
 The match featured André the Giant in Roberts' corner.

-In the summer of 1991, there were a series of televised vignettes featuring the Ultimate Warrior turning to Roberts for help in his feud with The Undertaker.
+After the feud with Earthquake ended, Roberts slowly began changing his attitude and fans began booing Roberts and the decision was made to turn Roberts heel.
+In the summer of 1991, there were a series of televised vignettes featuring Ultimate Warrior turning to Roberts for help in his feud with The Undertaker.
 In the set-up, Roberts explained to Warrior that, after passing three tests, he would have the "knowledge of the dark side" to defeat Undertaker.
-The segments included Warrior being locked inside a coffin (a reprise of an incident that occurred on The Funeral Parlor, hosted by the Undertaker's manager, Paul Bearer; earlier in the year); the Warrior being "buried alive" in dirt before being abandoned; and Warrior walking through a room full of live snakes to reach a chest containing "the answer".
-During the latter segment, the Warrior opened the chest, only to be immediately bitten by a king cobra (actually a rubber prop).
-As Warrior "weakened" from the effects of the cobra's strike, Roberts was joined by The Undertaker and Paul Bearer, revealing the three were working together all along; Roberts closed the final segment by proclaiming, "I'm a snake.
+The segments included Warrior being locked inside a coffin (a reprise of an incident that occurred on The Funeral Parlor, hosted by the Undertaker's manager, Paul Bearer; earlier in the year); Warrior being "buried alive" in dirt before being abandoned; and Warrior walking through a room full of live snakes to reach a chest containing "the answer".
+During the latter segment, Warrior opened the chest, only to be immediately bitten by a king cobra (actually a rubber prop).
+As Warrior "weakened" from the effects of the cobra's strike, Roberts officially turned heel and formed an alliance with The Undertaker and Paul Bearer, revealing the three were working together all along; Roberts closed the final segment by proclaiming, "I'm a snake.
 Never trust a snake.", turning Roberts heel.
-A series of matches were planned, but the feud was canceled after the Ultimate Warrior was fired by the WWF the night of SummerSlam.
+A series of matches were planned, but the feud was canceled after Ultimate Warrior was fired by the WWF the night of SummerSlam.